CloudPadovana/puppet_ocata/README.md

 Inside foreman web application go to Configure -> Puppet classes Push the import button.
 (Import from <puppetmester host>
-Check the Add tips to haproxy line and click Import.
+Check the Add tips to controller_ocata and compute_ocata line and click Import.

 ### Configure the module with your parameters: